 The first thing you need to know about Malaysian culture is that their really isn’t just one culture.
 There are at least three in Peninsula Malaysia or as it’s usually referred to, West Malaysia, and several tribal cultures in East Malaysia located within the states of Sabah and Sarawak on the island of Borneo.

 Within West Malaysia we have Malay, Chinese and Indian cultures.
-In fact even within these three distinct ethnic groups their is great variation.
+In fact even within these three distinct ethnic groups there is great variation.
 However, there are several intrinsic characteristics to Malaysian culture that transcend all the earlier mentioned diverse groups.

 All Malaysians generally love their food.
 Food as you will read in almost any travel guide is truly the passion of all Malaysians.
 And like its people, Malaysia has a great variety of food.
 Some other things Malaysians would agree on is that education is a fundamental to success in life.
 So families and government spend freely in the pursuit of a “quality” education.
 Lastly, the majority of Malaysians hate traffic jams and will do all they can to avoid them.
 In fact the topics of food and “jams”, as they are referred to here, dominate a large majority of what Malaysians talk about in daily conversation.